willfindlay/honors-thesis/thesis/thesis.md

 ### Profile Creation and Association

 There are several important considerations here.
-First, we need a way to assign profiles to processes, which is done by instrumenting the result of an `execve(2)` system call using the `sched_process_exec` tracepoint.
+First, ebpH needs a way to assign profiles to processes, which is done by instrumenting the result of an `execve(2)` system call using the `sched_process_exec` tracepoint.
 This tracepoint allows us to access information provide by the `linux_bin_prm` struct, which is used to store information about the executable or interpreted script that `execve(2)` has loaded.
 In particular, the executables inode and filesystem device number are used in combination to compute a key that uniquely maps to an individual executable on disk.
-Without this, we would be unable to differentiate between two paths that resolve to a binary with the same name, for example `/usr/bin/ls` and `./ls`; this is due to an unfortunate nuance in `execve(2)`'s treatment of pathnames (i.e. it only considers relative paths when provided in order to save on memory).
+Without this, ebpH would be unable to differentiate between two paths that resolve to a binary with the same name, for example `/usr/bin/ls` and `./ls`; this is due to an unfortunate nuance in `execve(2)`'s treatment of pathnames (i.e. it only considers relative paths when provided in order to save on memory).

-In addition to associating a process with the correct profile, we also wipe the process' current sequence of system calls, to ensure that there is no carryover between two unrelated profiles when constructing their lookahead pairs.
+In addition to associating a process with the correct profile, ebpH also wipes the process' current sequence of system calls, to ensure that there is no carryover between two unrelated profiles when constructing their lookahead pairs.
 This is important in order to prevent `execve(2)` calls from being used to construct artificially good sequences